 This post is being published for The Trade Practitioner as part of a content partnership with our Global Supply Chain Law Blog.
-Please contact Kristina Arianina and Ketan M. Ganase with any questions.

 The impact of the COVID-19 pandemic on the global economy needs not restating.
 The saying “desperate times call for desperate measures” fits the current environment well.
 Governments throughout the world have instituted or are considering unprecedented measures to keep up with the demand for the medical products necessary to combat COVID-19.
 Several such developments come from Russia, including (1) the suspension of competitive bidding in government procurement, (2) allowing foreign companies to bid on government contracts, and (3) a zero customs duty for imports of medicines and medical devices along with other essential goods.
 The second—gaining momentum in the US through endorsements by several governors—urges President Trump to nationalize the medical supply chains to stymie shortages and price gauging and decrease lead-time of medical products.
 However, President Trump has expressed reluctance to follow this path, instead relying on other measures to fight shortages and their associated behaviors.

 As countries continue to promulgate new restrictions, confines, and regulations in an effort to thwart the commercial effects of COVID-19, supply chain stakeholders are advised to keep an ear to the ground not only to ensure they are optimally positioned to adhere to the new rules, but also to appropriately pivot so as to find favorable business opportunity.

 Russia Relaxes State Procurement Rules